 The Housing Officer shall forward applications which meet the requirements for the

-exemption to the Franklin County Auditor with a certification as to the division of Section 3735.67 of the Ohio Revised Code under which the exemption is granted and the period of the exemption as determined by the legislative authority by resolution pursuant to Section 886.02(c).
+exemption to the Franklin County Auditor with a certification as to the division of Section 3735.67 of the Ohio Revised Code under which the exemption is granted and the period of the exemption as determined by the legislative authority by legislation pursuant to Section 886.02(c).
 (Ord.
 67-02.
-Passed 9-24-02.)
+Passed 9-24-02.; Ord. ___-14, Passed _______)

 886.06 TAX EXEMPTION.

-The tax exemption shall first apply in the year following the calendar year in which the certification is made to the Franklin County Auditor by the Housing Officer pursuant to Section 886.05.
+For residential projects, the tax exemption shall first apply in the tax year in which the exemption application described in Section 886.03 is filed by the property owner.
+For commercial projects, the tax exemption shall first apply in the first tax year for which the new construction or remodeling would first be taxable but for the CRA exemption .
 If the remodeling qualifies for an exemption under Section 886.08, during the period of exemption the dollar amount by which the remodeling increased the market value of the structure shall be exempt from real property taxation.
-If the construction of the structure qualifies for an exemption under Section 886.08, during the period of exemption the structure shall not be considered an improvement on the land on which it is located for the purpose of real property taxation .
+If the construction of a new structure qualifies for an exemption under Section 886.08, the assessed value of the new structure shall be exempt from real property taxation.
 (Ord.
 67-02.
-Passed 9-24-02.)
+Passed 9-24-02.; Ord. ___-14, Passed _______)

 886.07 FEES.